 Configuring Citrix Hypervisor to verify the default Citrix WLB self-signed certificate

 Citrix Hypervisor and Workload Balancing communicate over HTTPS.
-Consequently during Workload Balancing Configuration, the wizard automatically creates a self-signed test certificate.
-This self-signed test certificate lets Workload Balancing establish an SSL connection to Citrix Hypervisor.
+So during Workload Balancing Configuration, the wizard automatically creates a self-signed test certificate.
+This self-signed test certificate lets Workload Balancing establish a TLS connection to Citrix Hypervisor.

 The self-signed certificate is a placeholder to facilitate HTTPS communication and is not from a trusted certificate authority.
 For added security, we recommend using a certificate signed from a trusted certificate authority.

-By default, Workload Balancing creates this SSL connection with Citrix Hypervisor automatically.
-You do not need to perform any certificate configurations during or after configuration for Workload Balancing to create this SSL connection.
+By default, Workload Balancing creates this TLS connection with Citrix Hypervisor automatically.
+You do not need to perform any certificate configurations during or after configuration for Workload Balancing to create this TLS connection.

 However, to use a certificate from another certificate authority, such as a signed one from a commercial authority, you must configure Workload Balancing and Citrix Hypervisor to use it.

 Regardless of what certificate Workload Balancing uses, by default, Citrix Hypervisor does not validate the identity of the certificate before it establishes connection to Workload Balancing.
-To configure Citrix Hypervisor to check for a specific certificate, you must export the root certificate that was used to sign the certificate, copy it to Citrix Hypervisor, and configure Citrix Hypervisor to check for it when a connection to Workload Balancing is made.
+To configure Citrix Hypervisor to check for a specific certificate, you must export the root certificate that was used to sign the certificate.
+Copy the certificate to Citrix Hypervisor and configure Citrix Hypervisor to check for it when a connection to Workload Balancing is made.
 In this scenario, Citrix Hypervisor acts as the client and Workload Balancing acts as the server.

 Depending on your security goals, you can either: